ex-nerd/ex-nerd.hugo/content/making/trossingen-lyre.md

 ### Tuning Pegs

 I've been working through how to make these, and have learned a lot (meaning, I've made a bunch of mistakes).
 I'd like to document all of this (including my unorthodox tools), so this will get its own writeup.

-### Bridge
+### Tailpiece and Bridge

+I'm sticking with the "inverted" theme and chose to make the tailpiece and bridge out of hard maple so its lighter color will contrast with the rest of the instrument.
+While a number of people use a simple dowel for the tailpiece, I decided to try out a slightly more complex shape.
+It will be attached with some goatskin rawhide lace, which was soaked in water, twisted, and then tied off to dry with just a bit of tension to keep it in place.
+We'll see how it holds up.

-Still waiting on this, too.
-As with my prototype, I will get the main shape done with a spindle sander, and then finish it by hand.
+Still haven't started on the bridge.
+As with my prototype, I will do the main shaping with a spindle sander, and then finish it by hand with files and sandpaper.

+{{< gallery caption-effect="fade" >}}
+  {{< figure link="/img/trossingen_lyre/20_tailpiece.jpg" thumb="-thumb" caption="A simple maple tailpiece, shaped with files and sandpaper." >}}
+{{< /gallery >}}

 ### The Final Product